piyushdua50/large_file_processor/README.md

 **Points to achieve**
 1. Your code should follow concept of OOPS
 2. Support for regular non-blocking parallel ingestion of the given file into a table.
-Consider thinking about the scale of what should happen if the file is to be processed in 2 mins.
+Consider thinking about the scale of what should happen if the file is to be processed in 2 mins
 3. Support for updating existing products in the table based on `sku` as the primary key.
 (Yes, we know about the kind of data in the file.
 You need to find a workaround for it)
 4. All product details are to be ingested into a single table
 5. An aggregated table on above rows with `name` and `no. of products` as the columns